 What are the requirements for serving on the Municipal Training Board?

-The Municipal Training Board has one representative from each of the GMA Districts.
+The Municipal Training Board has one representative from each of the twelve GMA Districts.
 These representatives serve a four-year term.
 To be considered for the position, you must have at least 72 hours of training.
 You may notify your current district representative, or staff from GMA or the Carl Vinson Institute of your interest.

 In addition to newly elected officials, what other municipal staff must obtain training to fulfill the requirements for their positions?